IGoodbye

 "iGoodbye" is the series finale of the American television sitcom iCarly.
-The episode, which aired as an hour-long special on November 23, 2012, on Nickelodeon, guest starred David Chisum as Colonel Steven Shay, Spencer and Carly's Father.
+The episode, which aired as an hour-long special on Nickelodeon on November 23, 2012, guest starred David Chisum as Colonel Steven Shay, Carly and Spencer's father.

 The episode serves as the season finale of the sixth season and the series finale to the original series.
 A revival series was ordered by Paramount+ in 2020, which premiered on June 17, 2021.

 Plot

 Carly is expecting her father, Colonel Shay, to arrive in Seattle to escort her to the Father-Daughter Air Force Dance.
 She receives an electronic message saying he is unable to come.
 To comfort her, Spencer asks to take her to the dance, and she accepts.
-Spencer immediately becomes sick after being sneezed on by Lewbert, the apartment building's doorman, and he is unable to attend the dance.
+However, Spencer immediately becomes sick after being sneezed on by Lewbert, the apartment building's doorman, and he is unable to attend the dance.
 Carly is upset by this development, as this is the last year she will be young enough to attend and had been unable to attend the event with her father for the past four years.
 Sam convinces Freddie and Gibby - who have been at the mall getting Gibby's head re-printed (having sold it in "iLost My Head in Vegas") and saving an abused weasel - to escort Carly to the dance (while Freddie asks if him and Sam want to reunite), but Carly rejects their offer.

 Despite his message, Colonel Shay arrives, and escorts Carly to the dance.
 Afterward, Colonel Shay informs everyone that he has to return to his base in Italy, much to Carly's disappointment as she was looking forward to spending more time with him.
 Colonel Shay then asks Carly to come with him.
 She is reluctant to go, but after encouragement from Spencer and her friends (and also Colonel Shay saying there are attractive guys), she decides to go.

 Meanwhile, Spencer begins restoring a 1964 Sterling motorcycle for his friend Socko to give to his cousin Ryder for his birthday.
 Sam, who is into motorcycles, offers to help Spencer fix the motorcycle.
 He accepts and they fix up the motorcycle together; with Sam recovering one of the crucial components while Spencer recovers from his cold.
 However, once it is ready on the night of the dance, Spencer reveals that Socko and Ryder recently got into a fight, so Socko will not be giving his cousin the motorcycle now.
 Sam, at first, gets mad at Spencer for not telling her that before, but Spencer explains that he wants Sam to have the motorcycle.
 Touched, she happily accepts.